 With 32 laps ran, the race seemed to settle down a bit.
 David Jaques was in a comfortable lead, Ogonoski’s Shadow firmly in second.
 Riddall was chasing the Shadow with his Porsche.
 Mosport-winner Sabre followed in fourth and Yves Plaçais had worked his way up to fifth in the Ferrari.

 My retard driver had fallen further back after some more spins and a pit stop to repair some damage.
 During the lengthy stop, he had been complaining to Marcelo about the car loosing grip as the fuel load decreased.
 He claimed the car was very twitchy.
 I barely suppressed a spasm to twitch him in the nuts.
 But managed to restrain my self.
 After all, I am a man of will and class.

 He was now running 18th and seemed to be slowly closing in on Jason White.

 Riddall was pushing the Porsche very hard, looking to get closer to the Shadow again.
 A bit too hard maybe, as he spun a second time.
 Austin now had second spot firmly secured.
 But was possibly dreaming of one spot better.
-He was also pushing his car hard, trying to reel in David Jacques.
+He was also pushing his car hard, trying to reel in David Jaques.

 The inevitable happened.
 Exiting Bridge Turn, Ogonoski spun.
 And had the factory Porsche straight on its pipes again.
 On top of finding a way past the Shadow, Grant Riddall now also had to pay attention to his mirrors.
 As Sabre’s McLaren was indeed closing in on him.